qyaozh/Keng/README.md

 status](https://www.r-pkg.org/badges/version/Keng)](https://CRAN.R-project.org/package=Keng)
 <!-- badges: end -->

-The `Keng` package is named after Loo-Keng Hua, who made great achievements in mathematics mainly through self-study.
-Loo-Keng Hua encouraged novices to show their axe skills at the gate of Ban’s house, so the `Keng` package comes.
-In addition, `Keng` is the abbreviation of “Knock Errors off Nice Guesses.”
+`Keng` is the abbreviation of “Knock Errors off Nice Guesses.”
 Hope the functions and data gathered in the `Keng` package help to ease your life.

 ## Installation